Phildo/expandpass/README.md

 "bananaC"
 ```

-Smart Substitution looks at the character and tries common substitutions (no dictionary definition required!):
+Smart Substitution looks at the character and tries common substitutions (no gamut definition required!):

 ```
 "banana"